 The amendment of 1 July 2015 now means that for all rape offences:

-- Rape is the intentional sexual penetration of another person where there is no consent to the penetration and the accused person does not reasonably believe that the complainant consents to the penetration.
+- Rape is the intentional sexual penetration of another person where there is no consent to the penetration, and the accused person does not reasonably believe that the complainant consents to the penetration.

-- An allegation of rape is a serious matter.
-It should not be taken lightly.
+It is also important to establish what law applies to historical allegations of sexual assault or rape.
+An allegation of rape is an extremely serious matter and should not be taken lightly.
 If you find yourself in the situation where someone is accusing you of rape, you must seek legal advice immediately.

 At Slades and Parsons, we are experienced rape defence lawyers and represent clients in Victoria, County, Supreme and Magistrates Courts.